CRS JOB DESCRIPTION

-- Bachelor’s degree required, ideally in a field related to mental health and/or psychosocial support (MHPSS).
+- Bachelor’s degree required, specialization in a field related to mental health and/or psychosocial support (MHPSS) preferred but not required.

 - Minimum 2 years of work or volunteer experience required; experience related to MHPSS, protection, safeguarding or community development and mobilization, preferably with an international NGO.

 - Computer skills required, particularly in using Excel to manage databases

 - Observation, active listening and analysis skills with ability to make sound judgment

 - Good interpersonal skills and the ability to interact effectively with diverse groups